INFORMATION SHEET FOR SCHENGEN VISA APPLICANTS IN BELARUS

-(1) Children from the age of six years and below the age of 12 years;
+(1) Children from the age of six years and below the age of twelve years;

 (2) Holders of diplomatic and service passports;

-(3) Participants aged 25 years or les in seminars, conferences, sports, cultural or educational events, organised by non-profit organisations.
+(3) Participants aged 25 years or less in seminars, conferences, sports, cultural or educational events, organised by non-profit organisations.

 Please note that certain Schengen countries grant additional visa fee waivers for specific categories of applicants (see website links below).

-HOW LONG BEFORE THE START OF THE INTENDED VISIT SHOULD YOU APPLY AT THE LATEST?
+HOW LONG BEFORE THE START OF THE INTENDED VISIT SHOULD I APPLY AT THE LATEST?